-The SPP provides clarity to local governments when making and amending local planning instruments and assessing development applications and assists developers in preparing development applications.
-The comprehensive presentation of the state's interests makes it easier for local governments to reflect and balance state interests 'up front' in local planning schemes, ensuring the right developments are approved in the right locations without undue delays.
-For more information on the SPP please refer to the State Planning Policy fact sheet ( 302 KB).
+The SPP provides clarity to local governments when making and amending local planning instruments and assessing development applications and assists applicants in preparing development applications.
+The comprehensive presentation of the State's interests in one document makes it easier for local governments to reflect and balance state interests 'up front' in local planning schemes, ensuring the right developments are approved in the right locations without undue delays.
+For more information on the SPP, please refer to the State Planning Policy fact sheet ( 398 KB).

 The SPP is supported by state interest guidelines which are provided to assist the implementation of policy.